nordic-institute/X-Road-tests/common/xrd-mock-soapui/README.md

 [mock-client-pom.xml](mock-client-pom.xml) file can be used to execute SoapUI tests with Maven.

 **NB!** you need to have `soapui-settings.xml` and keystore files in the same directory as `mock-client-pom.xml`.
+It is possible to use the same soapui settings and keystore files for both mock and testing client.
-*Refer to [installation.md](installation.md) for additional information on these files.
+Refer to [installation.md](installation.md) for additional information on these files.

 Execute test with `mvn clean test -f mock-client-pom.xml` optionally adding maven parameters `-D<param_name>=<param-value>` that override SoapUI test configuration.